Tiny brown spots on your apples? It might be bitter pit.

 Figs are believed to be the very first human attempt at agriculture, even before barley, wheat, and legumes, over 11,000 years ago.
 In Aristotle’s day, farmers and scientists had some interesting ideas about wild fig trees and farmed fig trees: it was believed that tiny wasps flew from the wild (fruitless caprifig) trees to the farmed female (fruited) trees to help them hang on to the fruit!
 If that weren’t interesting enough, did you know that figs are not actually fruit at all?
 Read on!

-These resilient trees grow very well in the Bay Area, thriving in our hot, dry summers and cool, wet winters.
+These resilient trees grow very well in San Jose, California, thriving in our hot, dry summers and cool, wet winters.
 Originally from the Middle East and western Asia, figs are now found all around the world (except Antarctica, of course!) and with good reason.
 Forget the bagged, dried version of this healthful snack.
 Plucking a freshly ripened fig from the tree and taking a bite is heavenly.
 If you decide you have too many figs to eat fresh, you can always dry your own!

 How figs grow